-Light pollution is surging in both its presence and reach across our planet (1, 2).
-It is the source of both known and suspected harm to the nighttime environment (3).
-Scientific studies suggest the over-use of artificial light at night (henceforth, 'ALAN') is the main source of light pollution (4, 5).
-The main challenge they identify is how to maximize the human benefits of ALAN while limiting its potentially negative social and environmental impacts (6-8).
+Light pollution is surging in both its presence and reach across our planet (1-3).
+It is the source of both known and suspected harm to the nighttime environment (4-7).
+It is also generally recognized as a form of environmental pollution (8, 9).
+Scientific studies suggest the over-use of artificial light at night (henceforth 'ALAN') is the main source of light pollution (10, 11), yet the functional efficacy of outdoor lighting remains extremely low (12).
+The main challenge identified by scientific research is how to maximize the human benefits of ALAN while limiting its potentially negative social and environmental impacts (13-15).